Jared Weybright, Executive Director, firstname.lastname@example.org

 Amanda Gilbert, Operations and Development Director, email@example.com

-Amanda has worked with a variety of local watershed councils for over ten years.
-During that time, she has provided superior grant and organizational accounting, administrative support and managed the Council’s outreach efforts.
+Amanda has worked with a variety of local watershed councils for over fifteen years in multiple aspects and capacities.
+Throughout her time, she has provided superior grant and organizational accounting, administrative support and managed the Council’s outreach, operational, and fundraising efforts.
+Amanda is a native Oregonian and received her bachelors of science degree in Environmental Science with a specialization in Natural Resource Policy and Planning from Oregon State University.

 Chase Antonovich, Operations Assistant, firstname.lastname@example.org